ahandrewh teaches IAT-235information design

 A B C D/F

-The quantity of layout options are more than required and exploring very different ideas.
+The quantity of layout options are more than required and exploring very different ideas across the entire process.

-The quantity of layout options are the same as required and explore different ideas.
+The quantity of layout options are the same as required and explore different ideas across the entire process.

-The quantity of layout options are less than required or explore similar ideas.
+The quantity of layout options are less than required or explore similar ideas across the entire process.

-The quantity of layout options are significantly less than required and/or explore significantly similar ideas.
+The quantity of layout options are significantly less than required and/or explore significantly similar ideas across the entire process.

-Content sizing is appropriate — legible titles/images, readable body text size — for mobile devices.
+Content sizing in the final designs is appropriate — legible titles/images, readable body text size — for mobile devices.

-Content sizing is somewhat appropriate — some concerns with legibility of titles/images or with readability of body text — for mobile devices.
+Content sizing in the final designs is somewhat appropriate — some concerns with legibility of titles/images or with readability of body text — for mobile devices.

-Content sizing is not appropriate — many concerns with legibility of titles/images or with readability of body text — for mobile devices.
+Content sizing in the final designs is not appropriate — many concerns with legibility of titles/images or with readability of body text — for mobile devices.

-All constraints — dimensions, colour, text, and font — have been followed.
+All constraints — dimensions, colour, text, and font — have been followed in the final designs.

-One constraint — dimensions, colour, text, or font — has not been followed.
+One constraint — dimensions, colour, text, or font — has not been followed in the final designs.

-Two or more constraints — dimensions, colour, text, and/or font — have not been followed.
+Two or more constraints — dimensions, colour, text, and/or font — have not been followed in the final designs.

 Headings, layout, and structure in the submission are used effectively to provide a clear overview of the process.